clecap/dante-delta/extensions/DantePresentations/doc/README-ADD-ONS.md

 Every material is a Wiki page or File.

-A manually translated language variant:  Unicode Hex 270d
+A manually translated language variant:  Unicode Hex 270d  (writing hand) Machine translated   computer symbol 💻

 A transcribed audio> File name and then Unicode play&pause symbol hex 23ef